Thomas-George-T/AWS-Solutions-Architect-Associate/README.md

 ### Availability Zone
 An Availability zone is one or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.
 ### Region
-A Region is a physical geographical location in the world which consists of two or more Availability zones (AZ’s) **The number of Edge Locations > Number of Availability Zones > The number of Regions.**
+A Region is a physical geographical location in the world which consists of two or more Availability zones (AZ’s).

+**The number of Edge Locations > Number of Availability Zones > The number of Regions.**

 # Identity Access Management (IAM)